 Figure 4: Heatmap of ARGs gene copies, heavy metals/metalloids and nutrients at Homebush.
 Data are scaled and the darker the blue the greater the number of gene copies or concentration.
 Asterisks represent significant comparisons between pooled baselines (before 08/02/17) and the rainfall event (08/02/17).
 Statistics and averaged values are provided in Supplementary Table 4.
 Green, orange, black and grey bars are nutrients, heavy metals/metalloids, quantified genes and rainfall, respectively.

 Figure 5: Network analysis of: A) ARGs, nutrients, heavy metals and metalloids, rainfall and pollution markers at Homebush.
 Only significant relationships with absolute Pearson correlation above 0.3 are shown.
-B) ARGs, rainfall and pollution markers across all sits and time points.
+B) ARGs, rainfall and pollution markers across all sites and time points.
 Coloured edges (lines) represent the correlation between nodes (variables).
 Red and blue edges are positive and negative correlations respectively and thicker and darker lines represent stronger correlations.

 References